prometheusbrown/empire-way-vol-1/README.md

 # Empire Way, Vol. 1

-> A collaborative album project between Prometheus Brown (emcee) and Gabriel Teodros (producer) tracked with Git for transparent creative evolution and experimentation in platform release.
-Production, writing and recording began in October 2024 and eight songs were selected for inclusion in October 2025.
+> A collaborative album project between veteran Seattle hip-hop artists [Prometheus Brown (aka Geo - Beatrock Music, Blue Scholars)](https://prometheusbrown.wtf) (emcee) and [Gabriel Teodros (aka GT - Abyssinian Creole, Copperwire)](https://gabrielteodros.bandcamp.com) (producer).
+Production, writing and recording began in October 2024.
+12 demos were made, with 8 songs selected for an October 2025 mixing and mastering session with remaining songs potentially reworked for a future Empire Way, Vol. 2 release.
+>
+> The October 2025 8-song master is a gamma version providing a framework for more changes and laying foundation for a tiered release cycle that de-centers large streaming platforms in favor of exploring alternate platforms (with possible alternate version releases).
+This beta version will be shared on a limited basis for further feedback and stress-testing to build toward a release candidate version.
+>
-> This repository was created in January 2026 to retroactively track previous changes, as well as to track future changes on the way to a targeted final release in Spring 2026.
+> This repository was created in January 2026 to retroactively track previous changes as well as to track future changes for transparent creative evolution en route to future publicly released versions.
+It also serves as an experiment in using Git not only to document process, but to use the platform itself as a method of album "release," modeling the process of making and releasing a music album after the [software release life cycle](https://en.wikipedia.org/wiki/Software_release_life_cycle).

 ## 🔢 Version History
+- October 2024-July 2025 - Pre-Alpha, beatmaking, songwriting, demo recording
+- July 2025 - Alpha version, 12 song demos,
-- October 15, 2025 - Vocals, Instrumentals arranged and mixed (unmastered), 8 songs
+- October 15, 2025 - Beta - Vocals, Instrumentals arranged (mixed by GT, unmastered), 8 songs
-- October 16, 2025 - Master 001 (mastered by Dume), 8 songs
+- October 16, 2025 - Gamma - Master 001 (mastered by Dume), 8 songs

+## 🛣️ Roadmap
+- February 2026 - Release Candidate (digital - limited)
+- March 2026 - Stable Release (digital - public)
+- Late Spring 2026 - Gold Master (physical - public)

 ## 🎵 Project Overview